cjdbarlow/bedside-notebook/disease/cvs/phtn.md

 ##Epidemiology and Risk Factors
 ##Pathophysiology
+> Mostly notes from Hastings lecture that need to be classified better

+Change in mPAP can be due to:
+* Increased RV CO
+* Increased PVR
+* Increased LAP

+PASP in one metric to assess severity of disease.
+Key other metrics:
+* CVP
+* RV systolic function

+Classifications:
+* Pre-capillary
+	* PAH
+		* Small derangements have large implications
+	* lung disease
+	* CTEPH
+	* Weird stuff
+* Post-capillary
+	* LV
+		* HFpEF
+		* HFrEF
+		* MV disease
+* Mixed
+	* LV failure

+Assessment:
+* Where is the primary pathology
+* What are the consequences
+	* What is the PA pressure?
+	Less important compared to functional severity and stability.

+Hypoxia primarily due to impaired diffusion capacity Other cause is intracardiac shunting (reopening of FO)

 ###Aetiology
 ##Clinical Manifestations
 > Symptoms often present for up to two years prior to diagnosis